OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart.md

 In this article, you'll use the Yeoman generator for Office Add-ins to create an Office Add-in for Excel, Outlook, Word, or PowerPoint that uses single sign-on (SSO).

 > [!NOTE]
 > The SSO template provided by the Yeoman generator for Office Add-ins only runs on localhost and cannot be deployed.
-If you are building a new Office Add-in with SSO for production purposes, follow the instructions in [Create a Node.js Office Add-in that uses single sign-on](../develop/create-sso-office-add-ins-nodejs.md).
+If you're building a new Office Add-in with SSO for production purposes, follow the instructions in [Create a Node.js Office Add-in that uses single sign-on](../develop/create-sso-office-add-ins-nodejs.md).

 ## Prerequisites